-All the exams on the interdisciplinary modules must be completed within the second year of PhD (with the exception of that for the 10-hour mandatory module that can be done also during the third year): this is a necessary condition to be admitted to the third year.
+All the exams on the interdisciplinary modules must be completed within the second year of PhD: this is a necessary condition to be admitted to the third year.
 Derogations may be granted by the Course Board in special cases such as prolonged staying abroad.